List of Kamen Rider Decade characters in the New Worlds: World of Shinkenger

-The World of Shinkenger (シンケンジャーの世界, Shinkenjā no Sekai) is the reality in which the 33rd Super Sentai Series Samurai Sentai Shinkenger and all the Super Sentai series takes place.
+The World of Shinkenger (シンケンジャーの世界, Shinkenjā no Sekai) is the reality in which the 33rd Super Sentai Series Samurai Sentai Shinkenger takes place.
 The backdrop used to enter this world resembles the ending credits sequence of Shinkenger, featuring two kuroko opening up a curtain to reveal artistic representations of the five main Origami.
 Because it is initially a world without Kamen Riders, the World of Shinkenger is not an A.R.
 World until Chinomanako obtains the DienDriver and transforms, becoming a distortion that threatens the world itself.
 The storyline takes place after Shinkenger Act (episodes) 20 and during Act 21, with the episodes airing on July 12 and July 19, 2009.
 Within this world, Tsukasa finds himself as one of the kuroko of the Shiba Household, discarding the guise when the distortion begins.
 Daiki's treasure in this world is the Ika Origami, which he steals in the teaser at the end of Shinkenger Act 20.